Jacques-on-Call/edit-ui/README.md

 *   The provided `cloudflare-worker-code.js` speaks the **Standard Flow**.

 To ensure success, the frontend in this directory must be paired with a backend that also uses the Standard Web Flow.

+---

+## Developer & Agent Collaboration Notes

+To ensure smooth collaboration and prevent accidental data loss, please adhere to the following guidelines:

+*   **Deletion Policy:** Do not delete any files, or remove any content from this `README.md`, without explicit confirmation from the project owner.
+*   **Branch Naming:** To improve traceability, all branches should follow the naming convention `yymmdd-descriptive-name` (e.g., `250916-update-readme-guidelines`).